 The Active Transportation Program (ATP) is California's sole statewide funding stream dedicated exclusively to walking and biking infrastructure, and thus is the best and most direct source of statewide funding for communities who want to invest in active transportation but do not have the resources to do so.
-The Safe Routes to School National Partnership (National Partnership) has been a vigorous advocate for the ATP since its creation in 2013.
+The Safe Routes Partnership has been a vigorous advocate for the ATP since its creation in 2013.
 We participate in the ATP Technical Advisory Committee (ATP TAC), helping shape the application process and guidelines.
-Our California staff have reviewed applications in previous ATP cycles, and as an organization we provided technical assistance on more than 60 proposed projects (ranging from helping identify projects and conduct public outreach to evaluating draft applications) in the 2018 ATP cycle.
-The National Partnership has seen up close how much of a game changer ATP-funded projects can be in communities throughout the state; we've also seen how time consuming the application process can be, and how hard it is to be successful.
+Our California staff have reviewed applications in previous ATP cycles, and as an organization we provided technical assistance on more than 60 proposed projects (ranging from helping identify projects and conduct public outreach to evaluating draft applications) in the 2018, 2020, and 2022 ATP cycles.
+The Safe Routes Partnership has seen up close how much of a game changer ATP-funded projects can be in communities throughout the state; we've also seen how time consuming the application process can be, and how hard it is to be successful.